 Mary Jackson is the Graduate Coordinator, organizing and coordinating the flow of work and information, both within the Economics Graduate Studies Office and between the Office and other university units.
 Ms. Jackson should be your first point of contact for most of your issues and questions.
 Most of the forms requiring a graduate director and/or department chair signature should be submitted to Ms. Jackson who will arrange for the required signatures and further processing of the form.

 Tess Tedrick is the Graduate Programs Assistant, who is assisting the Graduate Studies Office with organizing and coordinating the flow of work and information.
-Ms. Tedrick is an additional point of contact.
+Ms. Tedrick is the MA Academic Advisor and handles affairs related to the MA in Economics.